-Now, as in the case of bosonic fields we define in terms of the matrix $P_{in}$ ($P_{out}$) the states $\Psi^{k_v,{\bf k},k}_{in}$ (respectively ``out" states) which asymptotically tends to the free ones.
+Now, as in the case of bosonic fields we define, in terms of the matrix $P_{in}$ ($P_{out}$), the states $\Psi^{k_v,{\bf k},k}_{in}$ (respectively ``out" states) which asymptotically tend to the free ones.
 Then, using eq. \eqref{e72} we can compute the inner product between them and the transition amplitude from an ``in" one-particle state to an ``out" one-particle state \be |\braket {\Psi^{k_v,{\bf k},k}_{in}}{\Psi^{l_v,{\bf l},l}_{out}}|=\frac{\delta(k_v-l_v)}{2\pi |l_v|\sqrt{|\det(W)}|} \delta_{kl}. \ee Summing over all the final spin states and then taking averaging over the initial polarization one obtains the final quantum cross section which is of the same form as in the bosonic case, i.e. given by eq. \eqref{e30} (extending in this way the results of Ref. \cite{b6} obtained for fine-tuned and linearly polarized plane gravitational sandwiches).
 In particular, we immediately obtain the explicit form of the cross section for the backgrounds defined by \eqref{e43} or \eqref{e44} (see Sec. \ref{s7} and \cite{b23}).

-Moreover, as for the bosonic field $\Phi^{k_v,{\bf k}}_{in}$ there is a phase change for the fermionic fields after passing through the singular point.
-Namely, the $u$-component of the field $\Psi^{k_v,{\bf k},k}_{in}$ is proportional to $\Phi^{k_v,{\bf k}}_{in}$, see eq. \eqref{e69}; thus it carries the same correction as the latter; in view of eq. \eqref{e68} this concerns also the $v$-component.
+Moreover, as for the bosonic field $\Phi^{k_v,{\bf k}}_{in}$, there is a phase change for the fermionic fields after passing through the singular point.
+Namely, the $u$-component of the field $\Psi^{k_v,{\bf k},k}_{in}$ is proportional to $\Phi^{k_v,{\bf k}}_{in}$ (cf. eq. \eqref{e69}); thus it carries the same correction.
+In view of eq. \eqref{e68} this concerns also the $v$-component.
 As a result the phase of the full state $\Psi^{k_v,{\bf k},k}_{in}$ also changes after passing through the singular point.

 Finally, let us analyse the change of the spin polarization.
 It is difficult to define the spin operator for a general curved spacetime; however, in the Minkowski spacetime in the rest frame it can be easily described by three matrices \be \vec \Sigma=\left(